 Click on any title to open the document.

-Obsolete Concrete Roof Tiles Formerly Produced in Florida
+REVISED Obsolete Concrete Roof Tiles Formerly Produced in Florida

-September 22, 2017 – In response to the vast amount of hurricane damage related inquiries from industry professionals, please note the following list of concrete roof tiles that have been produced in or shipped to Florida over the past several decades.
+REVISED October 9, 2017 – In response to the vast amount of hurricane damage related inquiries from industry professionals, please note the following list of concrete roof tiles that have been produced in or shipped to Florida over the past several decades.
 See the list.

 Letter to TRI Members re: Banding of roof loaded tiles during wind events.